ryanthec/SC1015-Mini-Project_A126_Team-7/README.md

 8) Compare accuracy of RFE and OLS and determine which is better at predicting car price.

 All members worked on all parts together
+We included the data csv file as well as the directory which explains each variable